grtcdr/darkman.el/MANUAL.md

 ## Is D-Bus running?

-Use your service manager to verify whether the service is running, here's an example using `systemd`:
+Use your service manager to verify whether the `darkman` service is running, here's an example using `systemd`:

     systemctl status dbus